cheddar-me/pbbuilder/README.md

 # Pbbuilder
-PBBuilder generates [Protobuf](https://developers.google.com/protocol-buffers) Messages with a simple DSL similar to [JBuilder](https://rubygems.org/gems/jbuilder) gem.
+PBBuilder generates [Protobuf](https://developers.google.com/protocol-buffers) Messages with a simple DSL similar to the [JBuilder](https://rubygems.org/gems/jbuilder) gem.

-At least Rails 6.1 is required.
+At least Rails 6.1 is required and rails 7.1 is currently not supported.

-> [!WARNING]
-> There currently is a regression in ActionView (the part of Rails which renders) that forces rendered objects into strings, but for Pbbuilder we need the raw objects.
+There currently is a regression in ActionView (the part of Rails which renders) that forces rendered objects into strings, but for Pbbuilder we need the raw objects.
-> This is only present in Rails 7.1, and a fix is released in Rails 7.2. https://github.com/rails/rails/pull/51023
+This is only present in Rails 7.1, and a fix is released in Rails 7.2. https://github.com/rails/rails/pull/51023

 ## Compatibility with jBuilder
 We don't aim to have 100% compitability and coverage with jbuilder gem, but we closely follow jbuilder's API design to maintain familiarity.